ibanknatoPrad/emuDownloadCenter-wiki/Help-collecting.md

 Also Emulators builders/programmers are welcome to share their latest version!, they can publish the new emulator to the EDC platform!
 ***
 ### Some advantages using EDC are:
-- Everyone can help collecting and building EDC further!, it's al public!
+- Everyone can help collecting and building EDC further!, it's al open source!

+- You can build an API to download and install emulators in a frontend!

-- No Banners or any commercial defacing on the site!
+- No banners or any commercial defacing on the site!

 - No bandwith(costs) and more speed!